prolobjectlink/.github/profile/README.md

-To find out more about QuestDB, visit our [about us page](https://github.com/prolobjectlink).
+To find out more about Prolobjectlink, visit our [about us page](https://github.com/prolobjectlink).

 <!--